 Students who are members of CJSF for 3 semesters are recognized with an Award Certificate at 8th Grade Promotion.

 CAMPUS PASS

-Students must carry a pass signed by their teacher when leaving the classroom for any reason during class time.
-The school Pass is in the student planner.
-If you do not have a SEMS Planner, go to AP Office for a hall pass.
+Students must carry a pass by their teacher when leaving the classroom for any reason during class time.
+The school pass is distributed by a staff member for student use.

 CHANGE OF ADDRESS WITHIN THE DISTRICT